The Van Beuren Corporation

-The Van Beuren Corporation was a New York City-based animation studio that produced theatrical cartoons as well as live-action short-subjects from the 1920s to 1936.
+The Van Beuren Corporation, headed by producer Amedee J. Van Beuren, was a New York City-based film studio that produced theatrical cartoons and live-action short-subjects from the 1920s to 1936.

 History

 In 1920, the Keith-Albee organization formed Fables Pictures for the production of the Aesop's Film Fables cartoon series with Paul Terry, who himself owned 10 percent of the studio.
-Producer Amedee J. Van Beuren bought out the studio in 1928, retaining Terry and renaming the business after its new owner.
-Van Beuren released Terry's first sound cartoon Dinner Time (1928) (a month before Disney's Steamboat Willie) through Pathé Exchange, which later became part of RKO Pictures.
+Amedee J. Van Beuren bought into Terry's studio in 1928.
 Terry ran the animation studio while Van Beuren focused on other parts of the business.
-In 1929, Terry quit to start his own Terrytoons studio and John Foster took over the animation department.
+Van Beuren wanted to make cartoons in the then-new sound format but Terry, already accustomed to silent-film economics, was reluctant.
+Van Beuren released Terry's first sound cartoon Dinner Time (1928) (a month before Disney's Steamboat Willie) through Pathé Exchange, which later became part of RKO Radio Pictures.
+Van Beuren broke away from Terry and formed his own company, Van Beuren Studios, releasing through Pathé.
+Terry started his own Terrytoons studio and John Foster took over the animation department.

-Van Beuren released his films through RKO Radio Pictures.
 The early sound Van Beuren cartoons are almost identical to the late silent cartoons: highly visual, with little dialogue and occasional sound effects.
-Bandleaders Gene Rodemich and Winston Sharples supervised the music.
+Bandleader Gene Rodemich and his assistant and successor Winston Sharples supervised the music.
 The company's main cartoon characters were "Tom and Jerry", a tall-and-short pair, usually vagrants who attempted various occupations.
-They share no relation to MGM's more successful Tom and Jerry, a cat and mouse, and the older series has been renamed "Van Beuren's Tom and Jerry" and "Dick and Larry" in various future incarnations.
-Van Beuren was keenly aware that successful cartoons often featured animated "stars," and urged his staff to come up with new ideas for characters.
+They share no relation to MGM's more successful cat-and-mouse Tom and Jerry, and the older series was renamed "Dick and Larry" (by home-movie distributor Official Films) and more recently "Van Beuren's Tom and Jerry".
+Van Beuren was keenly aware that successful cartoons often featured animated "stars", and urged his staff to come up with new ideas for characters.
 Cubby, a mischievous little bear, resulted.